 Because I’ve been a bit negative lately, I’m going to kick off a series where we talk about things we love.
 ‘Kick off’ is probably the right term too, since I am going to focus on the Freeflow combat system in Batman: Arkham Asylum.

 While reading Clint Hocking’s column in the latest issue of Edge (#233) [and now available online], I felt myself getting angry.
 But the British sort of angry where you gain a sudden urge to write a strongly-worded letter to somebody or just write something.
 So I did a blog post.

 At some point during a board meeting, in between puffs of expensive-cigar smoke, jokes at the expense of the working class, and with classical music playing in the background, some head of marketing successfully pitched the idea of using a round of video game “Beta testing” as a marketing tool.

 Since we’ve all played Deus Ex Human Revolution and it was a tug of war on who’d review the game we’re doing a roundtable instead.
 Since this is a Roundtable instead that means isn’t so much a review as a breakdown of the game; our thoughts, experiences, etc. Beware, there will be spoilers.

 I hate to be negative but, recently, I’ve found myself getting a bit fed up with upgrades.

 Sport (/spɔːt/) 1. an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.

-This entry is part 9 of 9 in the series Experience Points The goal of this series was to give an overview of the state of the game from a player perspective, as balanced as possible and taking most things into account.
+The goal of this series was to give an overview of the state of the game from a player perspective, as balanced as possible and taking most things into account.
 At whom was it directed?